-Governing bodies must have regard for the Data Protection Act 1998.
+Governing bodies must comply with all current data protection legislation and General Data Protection Regulations.
 This regulates the processing of personal data, which includes the holding and disclosure of it.
 If learners are prescribed controlled drugs, the Misuse of Drugs Act 1971 will also be applicable.
 All prescribed controlled drugs are kept in the YHT Medical Room in locked cupboards, and only accessible by Reception staff and the School Nurse.